-The SNS JU call text provides the context for identifying where your interests lie and the topics of the call are used in this tool to indicate areas of interest.
-Draft versions are available in the 6G IA Members Area and the official version will be published on the SNS JU website in January 2023 and linked here.
+The SNS JU call 2024 text provides the context for identifying where your interests lie and the topics of the 2024 call (SNS JU Call 3) are used in this tool for you to indicate areas of interest.
+Draft versions are available in the 6G IA Members Area and the official version will be published on the SNS JU website in December 2023 and linked here.

 We wish to remind all proposers that SNS JU projects will be complementary in nature requiring all participants to be part of a programme-level.
 Collaboration Agreement and for all projects to participate in programme-level activities such as the Steering Board, Technical Board, metrics for programme-level achievements and topical working groups.
 Please keep this in mind when dimensioning your projects.